 Another impact is the inability of the garment industry to hire mass labor as it used to.
 I am assuming that each factory’s owner is a profit-seeking individual (which is a rational way to look at it).
 So this will compels them to layoff some workers, and keep and employ only the best they could find.
 Those whose skills and productivity are relatively low will be dismissed.
 They can also retain every worker, but they might have to raise price and cut back some benefits their workers might have otherwise received.
 Again, any increase in price will lower their competitiveness.
 Another way is to endure lower net earning and live with it, but that means lower saving and investment for the whole economy.
 Plus, if they were to earn less, it would not make sense for them to stay anyway.
 As long as there is a substitution of labour force in another country, they are always able to relocate their factories.

 Remember what I said about productivity.
-If your whole economy can produce 1 apple and $1, then an apple will be $1.
-When the economy still has 1 apple and wage rise to $2, then an apple will be $2.
+If your whole economy can produce 1 apple and 1.
+When the economy still has 1 apple and wage rise to 2.
 You are not better off because you still only get 1 apple.
 What about the others whose wages were not raised and sill receive $1?
 They can now only afford half an apple.
 Should we also raise wage for them too?
 Should we play the inflation (rising price) game?
 The problem is the higher the wage a company has to pay its worker, the more likely it would to retain its skilled worker and reluctant to accept new and unskilled ones.
 This means that wage hike will help the incumbents, but the unemployed/entrants will probably suffer pretty badly.
 Since rising wage can also transform to rising price (cost passed on to consumers), those whose wages remain fixed will suffer greatly, especially the unemployed who now find everything else less affordable.

 But what worries me the most is the unbalanced urban-bound migration and simply mass job switching from agricultural sector towards labour-intensive industrial sector heavily centralized in traditionally low-wage garment industry, which will be economically unsustainable in the long run.
 First of all, it has to do with rising price of agricultural products because as more young farmers come to seek a better paid job within the city due to minimum wage hike, there will be less and less farmers to produce rice, fruit, meat and so forth.
 People might say that machines will be able to replace human labour, thus, render higher yield from agricultural production without the need of much labour, which as a result, will free up some labour to be employed in other industries.
 For those who think like this, my question to you is “Is PoorLand ready for this yet?
 Does it have all the agricultural machinery it needs to be in such favorable condition?”
 The answer is most likely a No No since most of the poor countries are still practicing traditional agricultural methods.